 Communications and trainingIt is imperative that all employees understand your Covid-19-related safety procedures.
-Accordingly, where employees are returning to work after time away, e.g. while your business was closed, or if they were off sick, you will need to develop communication and training materials for them to engage with before their return.
+Accordingly, where employees are returning to work after time away, e.g. while your business was closed, or if they were off sick or on furlough, you will need to develop communication and training materials for them to engage with before their return.

 You should minimise face-to-face communication, using alternatives such as signage, to explain any changes to production schedules, breakdowns, etc.

 The guidance includes a short section on Covid-19 testing and vaccinations, which emphasises that employers must continue to follow the ‘working safely’ measures, even if employees have had the vaccine (one or two doses), or received a recent negative test result.

 With regard to workplace testing, the guidance notes that businesses registered in England that have 50 or more employees and whose employees cannot work from home can register to participate in the Government’s rapid workplace testing scheme, which provides lateral flow (LFD) testing for asymptomatic employees who cannot work from home – see question 5, below, for further details.